nokiatech/impro/README.md

 * Probe microphone holder & 3-D printed part

 ### Probe microphone holder & 3-D printed part:

-IMPro method uses a probe microphone to measure the pressure at microphone close to opening of the microphone inlet port.
-The placement of the probe microphone can be simpler with a help of probe positioning device to displace the probe tip along the probe tube axis.
+The IMPro method uses a probe microphone to measure the pressure at the opening of the microphone sound inlet.
+The placement of the probe microphone is easier with a help of a probe positioning device to displace the probe tip along the probe tube axis.

-3D printable files adn assembly instruction for Probe microphone holder can be downloaded from [Probe holder](https://github.com/nokiatech/impro/tree/main/probe_holder).
+3D printable files and assembly instruction for Probe microphone holder can be downloaded from [Probe holder](https://github.com/nokiatech/impro/tree/main/probe_holder).

 ## News:
-[13.05.2025] IMPro probe mic holder for 3D printing
+[13.05.2025] IMPro probe mic holder for 3D printing for [Gras 40SA probe microphone] (https://www.grasacoustics.com/products/special-microphone/probe-microphones/product/190-40sa)

 ## Citation